Centaur (pinball)

-Centaur is a pinball machine designed by Jim Patla and produced by Bally.
-The game was inspired by the classic Bally's 1956 Balls-A-Poppin that was the first flipper pinball machine with multiball.
+Centaur is a pinball machine released by Bally, and the last pinball machine designed solely by Jim Patla.
+The game was inspired by the classic Bally's 1956 Balls-A-Poppin, the first flipper pinball machine with multiball.
 Because of its success, the pinball machine was re-released in 1983 as Centaur II.
 The re-release has only a different backbox and was otherwise unchanged.